fab-loan/VDA/README.md

 # Visual Data Analytics
-Used a wide range of graph types for Visual Data Analytics project on Global Energy.
+Used a wide range of graph types for a Visual Data Analytics project on Global Energy.
 - **EDA**
 - **Choropleth Maps**
 - **Data Visualisation**